xmamalou/eight-ball/PRIVACY.md

 ## Links to Other Websites

 Our Application can link to websites that are not operated by Us.
-If You are transferred to a third-party website, We strongly advise You to review the Privacy Policy of it.
+If You are transferred to a third-party website, We strongly advise You to review the privacy policy of it.

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third-party sites or services.
 We are not affiliated or sponsored by the linked third-party sites.